Interested in a future career as a lawyer? Use The Beginner’s Guide to a Career in Law to get started

-There are no formal entry requirements for this route – it is open to both university and non-university students.
-There are opportunities for both distance learning and face-to-face learning at various education providers across the UK; and it enables an ‘earn as you learn’ model to increase accessibility and affordability of entry, while still maintaining high professional standards and competencies by creating specialist pathways, specific to the area of law that practitioners operate.
+There are no formal entry requirements for this route – it’s open to both university and non-university students.
+There are opportunities for both distance learning and face-to-face learning at various education providers across the UK; and it enables an ‘earn-as-you-learn’ model to increase accessibility and affordability of entry, while still maintaining high professional standards and competencies by creating specialist pathways, specific to the area of law that practitioners operate.

 LCN's Meet the Lawyer section is full of examples of solicitors who worked in paralegal roles to gain the necessary work experience to make their training contract applications successful – it's well worth reading the accounts of some of these lawyers to learn more about your own options and gain some valuable advice.
 Some paralegals go on to secure training contracts at the same firm and despite the fact that the recruitment process is usually the same for external and internal candidates, the skills and knowledge of the firm that a paralegal develops in the course of their role should be a real advantage over another candidate with less experience and no first-hand knowledge of the firm.

-Many more paralegals apply for training contracts at different firms to the one at which they are currently working.
+Many paralegals apply for training contracts at different firms to the one at which they’re currently working.
 Again, legal work experience is usually crucial for securing a training contract, so these paralegals' experiences should stand them in good stead.
-However, unfortunately the intense competition for a limited number of training contracts means that, whether you are applying internally or externally, paralegal work experience is a good way to boost your CV, but not a guarantee of application success.
+However, the intense competition for a limited number of training contracts means that, whether you’re applying internally or externally, paralegal work experience is a good way to boost your CV, but not a guarantee of application success.